ENVIRONMENTAL EDUCATION

 Activity 1: Start-up

-Through audio-visual and theoretical material, students are informed about the environmental crisis, the concept of pollination, pollinators, their importance and the risks they face.
-They also understand the role of schools in supporting pollinator populations.
+Students are informed, through audiovisual and theoretical material, about the environmental crisis, the concept of pollination, pollinators, their importance, and the threats they face.
+They also learn about the role schools can play in supporting pollinator populations.

 Activity 2: Environmental art workshop

-Students are divided into heterogeneous groups and, guided by their teachers, paint (the exterior of) real Bee hives (or photograph plants, landscapes, Bees, cultural elements or a combination of these), inspired by elements of biocultural value in their area.
-With art as a means of raising awareness, they express their reflection on the environment, with the hopeful message that the degraded environment can be restored if a healthier relationship between man and nature is found.
-Instructions are provided.
+Students are divided into mixed-ability groups and, under teacher guidance, paint (the exterior of) real Bee hives or photograph plants, landscapes, Bees, cultural elements or a combination of these - inspired by biocultural elements from their local area.
+Using art as a means of awareness-raising, they capture their environmental concerns while conveying the hopeful message that a degraded environment can be restored through a healthier relationship between humans and nature.
+Guidelines are provided.